-In celebration of the centenary of the Campaign for Women’s Suffrage, Collective Exchange will be holding an exhibition at The Bruce Castle Museum later on in the year, focusing on local stories of the Female Pioneers, Suffragettes and Women’s Rights Activists from the Haringey area.
+In celebration of the centenary of the Campaign for Women’s Suffrage, Collective Exchange will be holding an exhibition at The Bruce Castle Museum later on in the year, focusing on local stories of the Suffrage movement in the Haringey area.

 Do you have a local story or knowledge on the subject?
-Was or is someone in your family involved in moving women’s rights forward?
+Was someone in your family involved in moving women’s rights forward?

 We would love to hear from you if you have stories you would like to share with us to help inform the exhibition.
 Please leave your stories using the ‘comments’ link below…alternatively you can contact us via email: email@example.com